Biological Sciences in Public Health

 A defense committee must be approved by the BPH program, with membership listed on the Dissertation Defense Committee Form.
 By Harvard Griffin GSAS rules, all members must hold academic positions of assistant professor or higher.
 There are four members of the committee, which should meet the following criteria:

-• One member should preferably be from outside of Harvard University.
+- One member of the examination committee must be from outside of Harvard University.

 Defense Timing and Format